onero/aHashCracker/README.md

 ### Running with docker-compose

+NB.
+The container ships with rockyou.txt included!

-You can also run the program in a Docker container with compose.
+You can run the program in a Docker container with compose.
 For this you just need to have [Docker](https://docs.docker.com/get-docker/) installed.

 1. Run the program with the